 Notwithstanding this, there would be two layers of mitigation, through:

-- The existing statutory planning and consent framework; and - Visitor management strategies.
+- The existing statutory planning and consent framework; and - A degree of visitor management.

 Table 4.1 below provides a comparative evaluation of alternatives against SEOs (for detailed SEOs please refer to Table 3.1).